SPGryphons/GryphonCTF2018-Challenges/challenges/web/Product/README.md

 ## Question Text

 Try, try and try,
-the more I try, the more I cry
+The more I try, the more I cry
 I practice math with my heart and soul,
-yet I am not able to achieve my goal.
+Yet I am not able to achieve my goal.
 Despite my great endeavors,
-fate is never in my favor.
+Fate is never in my favor.
 "Math is great" is what others would say.
 Yet, I hate it and wish it'd go away.
 One thing does make me feel better,